Difference between Continuous Integration and Continuous Delivery

 Continuous Integration (CI) :

-CI, as name suggests, is an approach that happens before one build as they are testing code.
-It requires developers to integrate or merge code into shared repository continuously.
-It generally helps one to save more costs in long run as it is more costly to resolve defects in high level architecture when defects are discovered later on in process.
-It considered better way of developing software because it reduces number of defect when features are merged and solves works on my machine problem.
+CI, as the name suggests, is an approach that happens before one builds as they are testing code.
+It requires developers to integrate or merge code into a shared repository continuously.
+It generally helps one to save more costs in the long run as it is more costly to resolve defects in high-level architecture when defects are discovered later on in the process.
+It is considered a better way of developing software because it reduces the number of defects when features are merged and solves work on machine problems.